gooddata/freeipa-manager/README.md

 The most basic only verifies that the entities defined in the config follow the pre-defined structure/integrity rules.

+Integrity check verifies basic consistency of entities, such as:
+* whether entities are only members of existing entities,
+* whether entities are only members of entities of allowed types,
+* that there are no cycles in the membership,
+* that HBAC/sudo rules have a member hostgroup & user group.

+The integrity check module also supports additional settings and constraints on the entity structure, such as:
+* that users can only be (direct) members of groups with given naming convention (e.g., a group must be named '\*-users' to be able to contain users directly),
+* that nesting of group membership can only go up to a certain level (e.g., max. group1 -> group2 -> group3 - maximum nesting level 2),
+* ...

 ### push
 ```
 ipamanager push config